 is handled electronically.

 Departments may choose to manage their waitlists.
-If they do want this ability:
+If they want this ability:

-- the waitlist managers are required to attend training provied by the Registrar's Office
+- the waitlist managers are required to attend training provided by the Registrar's Office

 - they must publish their policy for managing waitlists on their departmental website so faculty and students may review them at any time.
 The Registrar's Office also publishes a list of links to departmental waitlisting policies so students can find the various departmental waitlisting policies in one location.